puppetlabs/aws_lifecycle_tools/README.md

 ## Contents

-* certsigner.rb
-  example certsigner to be used for policy based autosigning with trusted data
+* certsigner.rb - example certsigner to be used for policy based autosigning with trusted data
-* certsigner_addtags.json
-  IAM profile to allow certsigner to update tags
+* certsigner_addtags.json - IAM profile to allow certsigner to update tags
-* cloud_provisioner_user.pp
-  (untested) module to create a nonroot user for use with [puppetlabs/aws](https://forge.puppetlabs.com/puppetlabs/aws)
+* cloud_provisioner_user.pp - (untested) module to create a nonroot puppet agent for use with [puppetlabs/aws](https://forge.puppetlabs.com/puppetlabs/aws), useful if you want to perform ongoing configuration management of your aws environment.
-* create_trusted_rule.sh
-  for PE users, a way to create trusted rules in the NC via API
+* create_trusted_rule.sh - for PE users, a way to create trusted rules in the NC via API
-* userdata
-  example userdata scripts for redhat and windows
+* userdata - example userdata scripts for redhat and windows

 ### Disclaimer